So last week saw the Maloneys taking part in a ritual that most of us – even in the best of circumstances – hate. I mean really, really hate.

 Stupid Thing #3: It turned out my ankle wasn’t the only thing that went bust.
 Behold, our TV upon its arrival at our new pad:

 These three things had a common theme.
 We couldn’t do anything to change them.
 We couldn’t go back.
 We couldn’t undo them.
+Sure I do wish I had dealt with moving companies in dallas so that at least my TV would have been insured, but heck, you live you learn.

 It’s not a good feeling, this sense of a lack of control that occurs when (stupid) things happen to us.